 Mosby was convicted of malicious wounding and sent to the Albemarle County Jail in Charlottesville for a year and slapped with a $500.00 fine.
 With plenty of time on his hands, John asked the prosecuting attorney if he could read some of his law books, and the two began a friendship.
 Mosby was released from prison early thanks to a three hundred-person petition, also signed by several physicians who indicated Mosby was in poor health and may not live through the term of his confinement.
 He served as a law clerk for the attorney, who mentored Mosby until he could pass the Virginia Bar, which he did.

-John Mosby met Pauline Clarke, daughter of a Tennessee congressman, not long after he began practicing law in rural Howardsville, Virginia.
+John Mosby met Pauline Clarke, daughter of a Kentucky congressman, not long after he began practicing law in rural Howardsville, Virginia.
 They fell in love and married, moving to Bristol, Virginia, just across the border from Bristol, Tennessee.

 Mosby was 27 years old when war broke out in April 1861.
 He joined his mother state to defend against what he considered invaders.
 He joined William E. “Grumble” Jones’ cavalry unit as a private, becoming a lieutenant when he became Jones’ adjutant.
 Not accustomed to military drilling and camp life, however, Mosby preferred to be in the field rather than in camp; when Fitzhugh Lee was voted by the men to lead them, Mosby resigned his commission.